ConstantSun/act_lear_2/README.md

 ### How to run:
 Go to trainer folder and run:

-$ python main.py -acq 0 -cuda 0
+$ python main.py -acq 0 -cuda 0 -dir path/to/save/ckpt

 ####
     cfe    : 0